SDG&E and SoCalGas Announces Hydrogen Blending Demonstration Program - Times of San Diego

-San Diego Gas and Electric and Southern California Gas Co. announced Monday a Hydrogen Blending Demonstration Program, which would be the first in California and among the first in the nation, to help reduce carbon emissions.
+San Diego Gas and Electric and Southern California Gas Co. announced Monday the first demonstration project in California to blend hydrogen with natural gas to help reduce carbon emissions.

 Support Times of San Diego's growth